xaaha/tldrnotes/src/blog/go_struct_vs_interface.md

+---
+title: Struct and Interfaces in Go
+---

 ## Go Structs

 A Go struct is similar to a TypeScript class in terms of representing data with fields and methods.
 It’s used to define concrete types that hold data.